Internships in France

-French companies are always looking for international interns because they bring in different skills and languages.
-Interning in France is an amazing experience that holds many rewards for those who dust off their resumes (or CV's) and dive into all the country has to offer.
+Whether you are an English-speaker or fluent in French, interning in France is an amazing experience that holds many rewards for those who dust off their resumes (or CVs) and dive into all the country has to offer.
 Keep reading to learn about the top industries, programs, cities, and the cost of living in France.

 Every country has its own unique political nuances, and France is no different.
 Political internships can include jobs with political parties, the government, think tanks, lobbying groups, and many more organizations.
 France is also home to UNESCO and the International Chamber of Commerce, for those looking for a career in international and diplomatic affairs.

 When and Where to Look for an Internship:

-Although it may seem that Paris is the obvious choice for an internship in France, don’t overlook other parts of the beautiful country.
-Paris will obviously be important for fashion interns, but you can find internships in different parts of France as well - and living outside of Paris will always be cheaper and more affordable for an intern's budget.
+However, although it may seem that Paris is the obvious choice for an internship in France, don’t overlook other parts of the beautiful country.
+You can find many of the same internships and wonderful sites in different parts of France.
+Living outside of The City of Lights will always be cheaper and more affordable for an intern's budget.

-Interns will not generally have to worry about specific times of the year, unless their placement program requires a summer internship in France.
+Interns will not generally have to worry about specific times of the year unless their placement program requires a summer internship in France.
 Summer is a great time in between semesters to learn new skills and gain work experience in a new country.

 Finding an internship can be a very difficult process, and it is highly recommended that you find a placement program as it will make the process much smoother.